-On December 19, 2018, CN reached a tentative agreement with the United Steelworkers to renew that collective agreement.
-Ratification by the membership is expected by February 15, 2019.
+On December 19, 2018, CN reached a tentative agreement with the United Steelworkers to renew that collective agreement and was ratified by its members on February 5, 2019.

 Under the Canada Labour Code, the law governing labor relations for the Canadian railroad industry, collective agreements remain in force until such time as the parties have either reached a renewed agreement or the dispute resolution mechanisms in the Code have been exhausted.